Birth Injury to Mother Claims – How Much Compensation Can I Claim?

 - Recuperation – covers the time you had to recover.
 If you lose earnings from your job because you had to recover, you can claim that.

-- Hospice care – in some scenarios a mother might sustain severe nerve damage after giving birth and, as result of this, the mother may need a nurse to help her around the house.
+- Care costs – in some scenarios a mother might sustain severe nerve damage after giving birth and, as a result of this, the mother may need a nurse to help her around the house.

 It is important to keep a record of all your expenses as you may be able to get them back while filing your claim.